It doesn’t have to be so hard to save money

 You can learn to save more money

-This is because saving money is a habit, and habits are hard to make.
-At least, until they’re not and then they’re hard to break.
+This is because saving money is a habit, and habits take a while to develop.

 If it’s a struggle for you, spend some time reflecting on the why behind it.
 Pursue some awareness of what’s holding you back from building wealth.